Polymer & Plastics Engineering

 Skills for Polymer Engineering Majors

-A major in polymer engineering prepares you for careers in which the following skill-sets are crucial:
+polymer engineering majors are found most commonly in careers in which the following skills are important:

 Abilities for Polymer Engineering Majors

-What Can You Do With a Polymer Engineering Major?
+What Can You Do With a Polymer & Plastics Engineering Major?

 |Job Title||Job Growth Rate||Median Salary|